Abikebuk/Intelligence/README.md

 ## Limitations
 * I use a good laptop but only own a RTX 3070 which contains only 8gb of VRAM and might not suitable for AI.
 In that case, I am trying to use lower quntized model and other workaround to make it work in my case.
+  * Upgraded to a 3090.
+I have 24gb now!
 * I don't want to pay any gpu cloud services (they are expensive).
 I am considering buying a GPU but I am reluctant to that idea.

 ## Dependency hell